8 High Street,

 This data outlines the description of a property, who it belongs to, and whether it’s freehold or leasehold.

-Land Registry Compliant Plans are graphic representations of the physical parameters of a property or piece of land.
+Land Registry Compliant Plans are graphic representations of the physical parameters of a property or piece of land which details the registered title at HM Land Registry.

 What does a Land Registry Compliant Plan involve?